5 money saving tips for new parents

 Having a baby is exciting news, especially for first time parents.
 But with a growing family comes new expenses and important financial decisions.
 It is a lot to manage, but it doesn’t have to be overwhelming.

-As parents ourselves, we know what that feels like.
-So, if you are looking for ways stretch your savings with baby on the way, we have just the right tips for you.
+If you are looking for ways to stretch your savings with baby on the way, we have just the right tips for you.
 Here are 5 tips to stock up for your baby’s first year, without breaking the bank, here are 5 tips for you.

 1. Buy only what you need, when you need it

 The sheer joy of expecting a baby may drive you to fill your shopping cart with anything that baby might possibly need.
 As new parents, you might also suffer from “fear of missing out” and feel obliged to spend hundreds or thousands of dollars on expensive baby gear to welcome your newborn or even feel good as new parents.

-But babies grow rapidly and can quickly outgrow the expensive items you have bought.
-All those cute outfits you’ve stockpiled could get too small, too quickly.
+Do bear in mind that babies grow rapidly and can quickly outgrow the expensive items you have bought.
+All those cute outfits you’ve stockpiled could get too small, too soon.
 Here’s an easy money saving tip to start with, especially for new parents.

-Buy clothes and shoes just when your baby needs them.
-All they really need are some staples for home wear, and a few outfits for the occasional outing.
+Buy clothes and shoes that your baby needs such as home wear essentials, and a few outfits for the occasional outing.
 To jazz things up, take a leaf from the fashionistas: mix and match their outfits, or accessorise with a headband or a cap.